 Dr. Speed responded to a compelling call to parish ministry and graduated from Columbia Theological Seminary in 1993 with a Masters of Divinity degree.
 In 2007, Dr. Speed completed a Doctor of Ministry degree, again at Columbia, with an emphasis on nurturing effective lay leadership.
 As a part of his personal calling and service, Dr. Speed regularly serves on local non-profit or education-related boards, has led or co-led over 20 mission trips in various cultural contexts, and has participated in learning seminars on five continents.

-Married to Melanie Doxey Speed for 27 years, Todd cherishes family time with his wife and four sons: Hall, a recent graduate of the University of Georgia, John and Mac, twin college seniors, who attend Presbyterian College and Davidson College, respectively, and Luke, a freshman at Mississippi State University.
-When not at home or at church, Todd just might be found watching or playing soccer, participating in an early morning Boot Camp, or enjoying dinner with friends.
+Married to Melanie Doxey Speed for 27 years, Todd cherishes family time with his wife and four sons: Hall, a graduate of the University of Georgia, John and Mac, twins who graduated from Presbyterian College and Davidson College, respectively, and Luke, a sophomore at Mississippi State University.
+When not ministering with the church family, Todd just might be found watching or playing soccer, working on a house project at home, or enjoying dinner with friends.

 phone: 404.378.1777 x.
 225